JSON Query

 Here:

-is an optional object that can contain the following properties:-
+- optionsis an optional object that can contain the following properties:-

-is an optional map with custom function creators.
+functionsis an optional map with custom function creators.
 A function creator has optional arguments as input and must return a function that can be used to process the query data.
-For example:const options = { functions: { // usage example: 'times(3)' times: (value) => (data) => data.map((item) => item * value) } }
+For example:const options = { functions: { // usage example: 'times(3)' times: (value) => (data) => data.map((item) => item * value) } } If the parameters are not a static value but can be a query themselves, the function compilecan be used to compile them.
+For example, the actual implementation of the functionfilteris the following:const options = { functions: { // usage example: 'filter(.age > 20)' filter: (predicate) => { const _predicate = compile(predicate) return (data) => data.filter(_predicate) } } } You can have a look at the source code of the functions in /src/functions.tsfor more examples.

 -

-Here an example of using the function jsonquery
+Here an example of using the function jsonquery:

 import { jsonquery } from '@jsonquerylang/jsonquery'